Blueprint – The conversation

 Q16: What are the fees without the discount and will there be additional costs?

 To apply for The Blueprint, agencies pay fees based on their annual income as well as a renewal fee after 12 months.
-The fees are:
+The fees (as of Thursday 2 June 2022) are:

 There will be additional fees for training and resources.
 We want agencies committed to diversity to be able to apply for The Blueprint, so our aim will always be to keep costs affordable.

 Yes, there are four deadlines each year, on the first Thursday of every third month.
 The dates for 2022-23 are:

 - 12 pm on Thursday 1 December 2022

 - 12 pm on Thursday 2 March 2023

 - 12 pm on Thursday 1 June 2023

 - 12 pm on Thursday 7 September 2023